mbret/oboku/README.md

 In no way oboku wishes to undermine calibre-web and I want to personally thanks [janeczku](https://github.com/janeczku) and all the contributors for making calibre-web project.

+## Status

+This project is still under heavy development and is not officialy released yet.
+If you like it and want to contribute, we are looking for translators and general contributors.
+If you would like to see a specific feature [please open a new issue](https://github.com/mbret/oboku/issues/new).

 ## Features

+- Use the app and read your books offline
+- Connect datasources to automatically synchronize your books (Google Drive, dropbox, ...)
+- Manage collections and tags
+- Hide sensitives books behind protected tags
+- Follow your book progress
+- Visualize, sort and filter your books

 ## Roadmap